A Review of the Macrofactor Macro-Tracking App (in 2025)

 Using Macrofactor to Build Muscle

-One of the reasons I like Macrofactor is that it’s made by guys who care about more than just weight loss.
+One of the reasons I like Macrofactor is that it’s made by guys who care about muscle, strength, health, and fitness, not just weight loss.
 These are guys who professionally review hypertrophy, strength, and fitness research.
 It’s one of the few apps that’s actually good for people trying to build muscle and bulk up.

 When you sign up for Macrofactor, it will ask you about your goals.
 If you say you’re trying to build muscle, it will give you diet recommendations based on the best hypertrophy research.
 If you say you’re trying to bulk up, it will recommend a slight calorie surplus, and it will help you adhere to that surplus, allowing you to bulk up more leanly.